 Employees will need to know which parts of the system are relevant to them, to understand the major risks in our activities and how they are controlled.
+All employees will be provided with the Council Health and Safety Handbook.

 Managers and supervisors training needs will include: